opendaylight/docs/docs/release-process/milestone-readouts/m1/tsdr.rst

    - Yes, I have reviewed the PTL Requirements [1]_.

-2. Project Contact: YuLing Chen, yulingchen54@gmail.com, yuling_c
+2. Project Contact: Scott Melton, smelton2@uccs.edu

 3. Test Contact: YuLing Chen, yulingchen54@gmail.com, yuling_c

-4. Documentation Contact: YuLing Chen, yulingchen54@gmail.com, yuling_c
+4. Documentation Contact: Scott Melton, smelton2@uccs.edu

 5. Does your project have any updates on any previously-incomplete items from prior milestone readouts?
 No